FlorentLee/CS5570---2PL-GROUP-PROJECT/README.md

 2. Customize the database size, which is 6 in this experiment.
 When each transaction specifically operates, those data objects will also be randomly generated.
 Please note: not every transaction will access every data item in the database.√√√√√√

-3. Execute 4 randomly generated transactions, each transaction is executed in sequence, and the 24 final database states are recorded. √√√√√√ [UPLAODED IN TESTLOG document]
+3. Execute 4 randomly generated transactions, each transaction is executed in sequence, and the 24 final database states are recorded. √√√√√√ [YIMIN UPLAODED IT IN TESTLOG]

-4. Execute transactions according to the given order and test.××××××
+4. Execute transactions according to the given order and test.××××××[HAN & ZEKAI]

 5. Use a two-stage locking mechanism for concurrency control to check whether the state of the database after the transaction is executed is consistent with a certain sequential execution state. ??????
-[I tried to run original 2pl method part codes but failed.
+[Yimin tried to run original 2pl method part codes but failed.
 (Program was terminated immediately.)
 I guess because we generate 4 transactions instead of 3 in the original one.
 Some more codes should be edited but got no idea.]

-6. Forms of deadlock prevention.××××××
+6. Forms of deadlock prevention.××××××[HAN & ZEKAI]

-7. Try to implement different isolation levels.××××××
+7. Try to implement different isolation levels.××××××[ALL]

 一、实验目的